longland-m/wikigen/README.md

 $ pip install -r requirements.txt
 ```

-Two other files are also required.
+Two other files are required.

 SIF requires paragram_sl999_small.txt.
 Run `setup.sh` to download and save it to the SIF folder.